Chenxi1510/ChenxiHan1510.github.io/index.md

 -   The outstanding undergraduate thesis of xi 'an university of posts and telecommunications
 -   The 2017 postgraduate scholarship of xi 'an university of posts and telecommunications
 -   The 2018 postgraduate scholarship of xi 'an university of posts and telecommunications
--   The national scholarship for graduate students
+-   The national scholarship for Postgraduate students
 -   The graduate student innovation and entrepreneurship fund project excellent defense
 -   The excellent master thesis of xi 'an university of posts and telecommunications